justindav1s/fuse-amq-prometheus-on-openshift/README.md

    * [bin/fuse](bin/fuse) : scripts to build and deploy two toy Fuse Spring-boot microservices that produce and consume messages to and from the AMQ6 mesh

+   * [fuse/consumer-app](fuse/consumer-app) : source code for a Fuse route for AMQ message consumption, deployed with Spring-boot

+   * [fuse/producer-app](fuse/producer-app) : source code for a Fuse route for AMQ message production, deployed with Spring-boot

 # Supported Configs